We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n), where n is the number of entries in the input DataFrame.
-Space Complexity: O(m * c), where m is the number of unique months and c is the number of unique cities.
+Time Complexity: O(n), where n is the number of rows in the input table.
+Space Complexity: O(n), for storing the pivoted result.

 Solution